-The Northern West Virginia Brownfields Assistance Center, housed at the West Virginia Water Research Institute at WVU, serves the State’s northern 33 counties, while the Brownfields Assistance Center at Marshall University, house within the Center for Environmental, Geotechnical, and Applied Sciences, serves the Southern 22 counties.
+The Northern West Virginia Brownfields Assistance Center, housed at the West Virginia Water Research Institute at WVU, serves the State’s northern 33 counties, while the Brownfields Assistance Center at Marshall University, housed within the Center for Environmental, Geotechnical, and Applied Sciences, serves the Southern 22 counties.

 What is a Brownfield?

 The Brownfields Law defines a “Brownfield Site” as:

 “…real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.”

 Brownfield sites include all “real property,” including residential, as well as commercial and industrial properties.

 The West Virginia Brownfields Assistance Centers were created by the West Virginia Legislature in 2005 to promote economic development and environmental and public health protection through innovative redevelopment of brownfield sites.
 The Centers promote and coordinate the development of brownfield property by providing training and technical assistance, facilitating site preparation efforts, community involvement as well has helping communities with grant writing and leveraging project funding.